-UModel allows you to easily chart the dynamic flow of actions and illustrate decision points in your project with activity diagrams.
+UModel activity diagrams allows you to easily chart the dynamic flow of actions and illustrate decision points in your project.

 You’ll find the features of UModel to be advantageous and versatile as you draw UML activity diagrams to chart the dynamic behavior of your project.
 The UModel activity diagram toolbar includes fork nodes, join nodes, and activity partitions in both horizontal and vertical orientation so you can select the element you need in a single step.

 If you want to formally indicate the semantics of activity initializations, the input pin, output pin, and value pin elements are similarly organized.
 When you place a pin, the Properties dialog offers pull-down menus to set all its characteristics.

 Whether you are an analyst assigned to diagram business rules, or a developer who needs to document all the subtle features of an embedded system, UModel makes it easy to draw UML 2 activity diagrams that chart the dynamic behavior of your project and communicate your designs accurately and effectively.

 UModel supports all 14 UML diagrams, as well as a UML diagram for XML Schemas and another to model tables in relational databases, giving your team a powerful UML modeling tool at a fraction of the cost of legacy solutions.
 To see a comprehensive list of all UML diagram types, see our UML diagrams page or click on the link below to download a 30-day trial of Altova UModel.